vmonteco/osis/contribute.md

 permalink: /contribute/
 ---

 There are several ways to contribute to OSIS.
-You don't even need to be a Python developer
+You don't even need to be a Python developer.

 # Code of Conduct *